jcorritone/MM2026-Prediction-Model/README.md

 ### MM2026-Prediction-Model

-Development of a predictive model for the 2026 March Madness tournament.
+This repo contains the development of a predictive model for the 2026 March Madness tournament, inspired by the UW-Madison Sports Analytics Club's March Madness Data Challenge (link).

 **Data Source**